mitchallen/scriptaverse-v2/README.md

 # Cloning:

-## Files

-If you clone this site, remove this file (if found):

-* src/.well-known/brave-rewards-verification.txt

 ## Google Analytics

 Here is how to setup Google Analytics if your site is deployed by a static host CI, like Netlify: